Trainable Loss Weights in Super-Resolution

 To avoid division by zero and prevent the metric from becoming unbounded, the parameter $\epsilon$ is employed.

-As shown in Fig.\ref{fig:algorithm}, if the $w$ weight has a higher value on the important pixels, these pixels are selected from the reference image in the $x_w$.
-Therefore, the $x_w$ is nearer to $x$, and the $x_{1-w}$ is farther from $x$, so the value of the weight criterion ($WC$) decreases.
-As a result, optimal weights have a lower $WC$, whereas non-optimal weights have a higher $WC$. \\
+As depicted in Figure \ref{fig:algorithm}, when the weight $w$ assigns higher values to important pixels, these pixels are selected from the reference image, resulting in the formation of $x_w$.
+Consequently, $x_w$ becomes closer to $x$, while $x_{1-w}$ moves farther away from $x$, leading to an increase in the weight criterion ($WC)$.
+Consequently, optimal weights exhibit higher $WC$ values, whereas non-optimal weights yield lower $WC$ values.

 The result from the weight criterion ($WC$) can be used to compare different weights of loss and also for training weighting network.
 The maximum value of this criterion occurs when the weighting network can select the most influential pixels to make the two images, $x_w$ and $x$, closer to each other, while maximizing the dissimilarity between $x$ and $x_{1-w}$.
 It should be noted that by similarity, we refer not only to pixel-level similarity but also to structural similarity based on the features that the judge network uses to make decisions.

 One obvious solution for optimal weights and weighting networks is to assign equal importance to all image pixels, i.e., considering all weights as equal to 1.
 This way, $x_w$ and $x$ become identical.
 However, the weight network should be able to distinguish influential pixels from irrelevant ones.
 Hence, a constraint is imposed on the sum of weights.
 The application of this constraint is explained in the following section, considering the structure of the weighting network and the new layer called "FixedSum".